alveflo/tiles/README.md

 `.bounceIn` - Performs a bouncing effect on the parent element
 #### Hover functionality
 ##### Scaling
 With `.scale<VALUE>` you increase/decrease the size of the parent element.
-The value is given in percent: scale10 -> Scale parent to 10% of original size.
+The value is given in percent:

+`.scale10` *-> Scale parent to 10% of original size.*

 Available classes: